 1070-1641 Commercial Drive, Vancouver, V5L 3Y3

-Jenny Kwan was first elected as the MLA for Vancouver - Mount Pleasant in 1996, becoming one of the first Chinese-Canadians to sit in BC's Legislative Assembly and the first Chinese Canadian Cabinet Minister in the history of B.C.
-She was re-elected in 2001, 2005 and again on May 12, 2009.
+Jenny Kwan was first elected as the MLA for Vancouver-Mount Pleasant in 1996, becoming one of the first Chinese-Canadians to sit in B.C.’s Legislative Assembly and the first Chinese Canadian cabinet minister in the history of B.C.
+She was re-elected in May 2013.

-Jenny serves as opposition critic for jobs, economic development and trade.
+Jenny serves as Opposition critic for housing and Community Living B.C.

 Born in Hong Kong, Jenny Wai Ching Kwan immigrated to Canada with her family when she was nine years old.

-In 1998 Jenny was appointed Minister of Municipal Affairs, becoming BC's first Chinese-Canadian cabinet minister.
-Jenny also served as Minister of Women's Equality and Minister of Community Development, Cooperatives and Volunteers and was the provincial government’s lead person in developing the Vancouver Agreement.
+Jenny was appointed minister of municipal affairs in 1998, and also served as minister of women’s equality and minister of community development, cooperatives and volunteers.
+She was the provincial government’s lead representative in developing the Vancouver Agreement.

-Jenny is married and lives in East Vancouver with her husband, daughter, son and stepson.
+Jenny lives in East Vancouver with her husband, daughter, son and stepson.